BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
 Currently not enabled.
 Replace this file with one that matches your CPU model (I have included a few modelss below).
 Then, enable this SSDT via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True".
 Save & Reboot).

 	The following are a few CPU SSDTs I created for my systems.
-If your CPU is not listed here, you need to create one using ssdtPRGen. bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this topic, including special instructions for E5-26X3, 26X7 variants CPUs.
+If your CPU is not listed here, you need to create one using [ssdtPRGen](https://github.com/Piker-Alpha/ssdtPRGen.sh). bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) also has good coverage on this topic, including special instructions for E5-26X3, 26X7 variants CPUs.
 	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual
 	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
 	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...